-Melanie Lockert started hustling after graduating from a master's program.
-She struggled to find a full-time job, so she stayed afloat by babysitting, cleaning houses, and walking dogs.
+After graduating from a master's program, Melanie Lockert struggled to find a full-time job.
+For two years, she stayed afloat by babysitting, cleaning houses, and walking dogs.

-After she got her graduate degree in 2011, Lockert looked for two years for a full-time job.
-During that time, in 2013, she started a blog called DearDebt.com to chronicle her adventures in debt repayment and the search for meaningful employment.
-Finally, two years after graduating, she found a job.
+During that time, Lockert started a blog called DearDebt.com to chronicle her adventures in debt repayment and the search for meaningful employment.
+Finally, she found a job in her field.

-It didn’t pay a lot, but she had insurance—and she still had her side hustles to help her chip away at her education debt, which stood at $68,000 by the time she graduated from her graduate program.
+It didn’t pay a lot, but she had insurance and she still had her side hustles to help her chip away at her education debt, which stood at $68,000 by the time she graduated.

 But after working for an employer for a while, she realized that she could earn more on her own than she could in the office job—so she struck out on her own permanently.

-“It sounds crazy—I was broke and in debt, and it took two full years to find a full-time job, and then I decided to quit,” she says.
+“It sounds crazy—I was broke and in debt and then I decided to quit,” Lockert says.

 Whether you freelance full time or have a side gig in your off hours, it takes some financial know-how to make it work.
-Here are four important financial matters to plan for:
+Here are 3 important financial matters to plan for.

 Freelancers sometimes struggle with uneven cash flow.
 Checks may not arrive when you expect.
 For people accustomed to having a full-time job where cash is seamlessly deposited into their bank account like clockwork, it can take some getting used to—and some savings to tide you over.

-As a self-employed person, you may be able to deduct the cost, or part of the cost, of some of your business expenses—so it may make sense to track them apart from personal expenses.
+As a self-employed person, you may be able to deduct the cost, or part of the cost, of your qualified business expenses—so it may make sense to track them apart from personal expenses.
 For more information, visit IRS.gov.

 Consider saving at least 15% of your pretax income for retirement.
-That amount would include any retirement savings contribution or match from an employer, where applicable.
+That includes any retirement savings contribution or match from an employer, where applicable.

-Think about saving 5% of your after-tax income for emergencies.
-The usual suggestion is to save at least enough to cover three to six months’ worth of expenses.
-Once there, consider continuing to save 5% of take-home pay for unexpected expenses.
+Then it’s a good idea to save 5% of your after-tax income for emergencies.
+First, save at least enough to cover 3 to 6 months’ worth of unexpected expenses.
+Once there, consider continuing to save 5% of take-home pay for short-term savings goals.

 As a freelancer, you should also get in the habit of saving money for taxes.

-One of the ways to accomplish this is by establishing a tax advantaged retirement account that allows you to make regular contributions.
+One of the ways to accomplish this is by establishing a tax-advantaged retirement account that allows you to make regular contributions.
 There are a few options for freelancers, including a traditional or Roth IRA.
-You’re allowed to contribute up to $5,500 a year in 2016 and 2017.
-Contributions to a traditional IRA may be deductible for the year the contribution is made.1 Earnings and contributions grow tax deferred until retirement.

 In addition, you could set up a retirement account specially designed for independent workers and small businesses that could potentially let you save even more money, like a SEP IRA, a SIMPLE IRA, or a self-employed 401(k).
 Even if you can’t imagine scraping off 15% of your income for retirement savings at the moment, putting away a little bit now and gradually ramping up to 15% can be extremely worthwhile.

-“After paying way more taxes than I was expecting, I wanted to know how I could lower my taxes and save more,” she says.
-This may be a really key point.
-After paying as much as 35% or more of income in taxes, contributing to a retirement account that offers a tax deduction could be a way to solve two problems at once: a lower tax bill and federal income tax-free growth on contributions.
+This is a really key point.
+Contributing to a retirement account that offers a tax deduction could be a way to solve 2 problems at once: a lower tax bill and federal income tax-free growth on contributions.

 Crossing your fingers and hoping for the best isn’t a great strategy when it comes to your health or your finances.
 On the other hand, buying insurance can be expensive.

-If you’re eligible, health savings accounts (HSAs) may be part of the solution.
-As a freelancer, you don’t get a company match for your retirement savings like full-time employees do, so an HSA, could be a good place for you to save for the long term.
+If you’re enrolled in an eligible high-deductible health plan, a health savings account (HSA) may be part of the solution.
+As a freelancer, you don’t get a company match for your retirement savings like full-time employees do, so an HSA could be a good place for you to save for the long term.

-Tip: Read Viewpoints on Fidelity: “Three healthy habits for health savings accounts.”
+Read Viewpoints on Fidelity.com: 3 healthy habits for health savings accounts

 Disability insurance is another important consideration as well.
 Employers often include some amount of disability insurance as a perk.
 But as a freelancer, you need to take steps to protect your income if you can’t work for a short or long period of time.